To lead Church music is an act of service and so it’s important that we do so with thought and skill.

-I grew up in a Church where there was no such thing as a Worship Leader and the quality of the congregational singing was superb.
+I grew up in a Church where there was no such thing as a Worship Leader and the quality of congregational singing was superb.
 Over the years, throughout my travels, more and more Churches I’ve visited have chosen to appoint a Worship Leader and, in general, the quality of the congregational singing is, well, not great!
 (I’m sure there are exceptions…)

-When a Worship Leader and a band of musicians perform, in my experience, the quality of congregation song is significantly compromised.
+When a Worship Leader and a band of musicians perform, in my experience, the quality of congregational song is significantly compromised.
 The musicians are frequently very good and the presentation often quite professional but, somewhere along the way, we’ve become consumers of Church music rather than active participants.
 I suspect the main reasons are that Church music has become performance-based, congregations are no longer taught to sing and there’s no real sense of ‘ownership’ of a core repertoire.

 Another concern is that many Worship Leaders seem unable to resist the need to articulate their own opinions and impose their own ad hoc version of theology.
 This begs the question as to the role and remit of a Worship Leader.

 Do we need someone to direct congregational song?
 Choir trained congregations who sing well and who’re familiar with their repertoire – even quite an extensive one – require surprisingly little guidance.
 However, for an assembly that’s relatively new to congregational singing, there’s a lot to be said for some kind of direction and that’s very hard to do from the piano or the guitar or from any other instrument.
 Believe me, I know – I’ve tried!